yeastrc/proxl-web-app/docs/using/intro.rst

 Return to Project List
 ------------------------------------
-To return to the project list (required for adding or deleting projects), click the "ProXL DB" icon or the "Projects" text at the top-left of any page in ProXL
+To return to the project list (required for adding or deleting projects), click the proxl icon or the "Projects" text at the top-left of any page in proxl.

 Adding New Projects
 ------------------------------------